Shopify/polaris/polaris.shopify.com/content/components/deprecated/card.md

 ---
-title: Legacy card
+title: Card
-description: This is the legacy version of the Card component which is in the process of being updated to a more flexible and composable API.
-Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.
+description: Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.
 category: Deprecated
 keywords:
   - layout